-I. Introduction
+I. INTRODUCTION

-The ITRS-2001 Roadmap on Design refers throughout to the synchronization and global signaling challenges facing System-On-a-Chip designers up to and beyond 2007.
+THE ITRS'2001 Roadmap on Design refers to the synchronization and global signaling challenges facing system-on-a-chip designers up to and beyond 2007.
 It envisions the common use of hybrid synchronous and asynchronous modules and methods for efficient and predictable implementation of such systems.
 As a step toward that goal, we describe enhancements to a self-timed design technique that bridges the synchronous and asynchronous worlds.
-In [1] a two-wire data encoding technique known as level-encoded dual-rail (LEDR) was introduced and applied to self-timed pipelines with compute blocks.
-Linder and Harden used marked graph theory [6] to generalize this technique in [2][3] to synthesize a safe and live self-timed, delay-insensitive circuit automatically from a netlist of D flip-flops and combinational logic driven by a global clock.
-They called this self-timed design technique Phased Logic (henceforth: PL).
-This paper describes a new technique, early evaluation (EE), for improving the performance of PL systems.
-This technique uses special PL gates that can sometimes evaluate their outputs before all of their inputs have been defined, thus increasing the computation rate.
-We present a new algorithm to ensure circuit safety with early evaluation gates and a method for automated insertion of early evaluation PL gates into arbitrary netlists [9].
-We apply the technique to standard benchmark circuits and to a processor design and compare the results with clocked and non-early evaluation implementations.
+In [1], a two-wire data encoding technique known as level-encoded dual-rail (LEDR) was introduced and applied to self-timed pipelines with compute blocks.
+Linder and Harden used marked graph (MG) theory [6] to generalize this technique in [2] and [3] to synthesize a safe and live self-timed, delay-insensitive circuit automatically from a netlist of D flip-flops (DFFs) and combinational logic-driven by a global clock.
+They called this self-timed design technique phased logic (PL).
+This paper